maxmilton/action-create-release/README.md

 ## Usage

-XXX: `files` currently only supports `.zip` files!
-Only valid relative or absolute paths are allowed.
-Globs are not supported.
+> NOTE: `files` currently only supports `.zip` files.
+Only valid relative or absolute paths are allowed and globs are not supported.

-TODO: Write more detailed explanation

 `.github/workflows/publish.yml`: